BBVA/apicheck/docs/docs/about_project.md

 # Why another REST APIs tool?

-APICheck aims to be a universal toolset for REST APIs, allowing you to mix and match the tools it provides, while at the same time allowing interoperability with third party tools.
+APICheck aims to be a universal toolset for testing REST APIs, allowing you to mix and match the tools it provides, while allowing interoperability with third party tools.
 This way we hope that it will be useful to a wide spectrum of users that need to deal with REST APIs.

 # Who is APICheck for?

-APICheck focuses not only in the security testing and hacking use cases.
-The goal of the project is to become a complete toolset for DevSecOps cycles.
-The tools are aimed to diverse users profiles:
+APICheck focuses not only in the security testing and hacking use cases, the goal of the project is to become a complete toolset for DevSecOps cycles.
+The tools are aimed to different users profiles:

 - Developers
 - System Administrators